blueberrymusic/2D-Animation-and-Interaction/README.md

 ## What's in This Repo

+This repo contains all the files associated with the course except for the videos themselves, which are on YouTube.

-In this repo, you'll find 8 zip files, one for each week of the course.
-In each zip file you'll find two PDFs: an overview for that week, and then a concluding summary of all that we covered.
+Here you'll find 8 zip files, one for each week of the course.
+In each zip file you'll find two PDFs: one providing an overview for that week, and the other a programming reference that summarizes the Processing ideas covered in that week's videos.
-Throughout the zip files are also about 360 sketches, or Processing programs, each identified by the video it's used in.
+Also in the zip files are about 360 sketches, or Processing programs, each identified by the video it's used in.
 These sketches demonstrate the techniques being discussed, and also show how I made the visuals used in every video.

-The **Course-Syllabus** PDF offers a detailed guide to every week, every group of videos, and every video.
-It also identifies which programs, or sketches, are associated with each video.
+The **Course-Syllabus** PDF offers a detailed guide to every week, every group of videos, every video, and every Processing sketch.
 Note that the syllabus sometimes refers to homework;
 now that the course is free, there's no homework, and I won't be reviewing files.

 The programs were written for the Java version of Processing 1.2.